edrlab/bd-comics-manga/Scroll.md

 - The default value for position-y is 50 (image centered vertically in the viewport).
 - The default value for position-x is 0.

+***Question: should the position-x be 50 by default?
+When the image is narrower than the viewport, we may prefer it centered by default rather than moved to the left or to the right of the viewport.***

 If the scroll direction is right to left, position 0 is on the right of the viewport.

-***Question: should the horizontal default always apply?
-When the image is narrower than the viewport, we may prefer it centered by default instead of moved to the left or to the right.***

 - Example: center horizontally